Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Energy efficiency in products and buildings.

-Requirements: Products and buildings must meet energy performance criteria set by the U.S. Environmental Protection Agency (EPA) or the U.S. Department of Energy.
+What are the Requirements: Products and buildings must meet energy performance criteria set by the U.S. Environmental Protection Agency (EPA) or the U.S. Department of Energy.
 Certification requires independent testing and verification.

-Description: ENERGY STAR certifies products and buildings that use less energy and reduce environmental impact.
+What does it mean: ENERGY STAR certifies products and buildings that use less energy and reduce environmental impact.

 Link: ENERGY STAR